-At KS3 Mathematics is delivered in two years across Years 7 and 8.
+At KS3 Mathematics is delivered in three years across Years 7,8 and 9.
 Setting takes place early in Year 7 to reflect the differing needs of pupils.
 The pupils continue to be taught in sets throughout the school.
 They take regular topic tests that, together with class work, homework and teacher assessment are used to monitor their progress.
 Assessment is ongoing and setting is reviewed regularly.
 All Key Stage 3 pupils receive two pieces of Mathematics homework a week.
 During the KS3 scheme pupils work on units that cover the broad areas of Number, Shape and Space, Algebra and Data Handling.

 Key Stage 4

 The GCSE course is currently split over two years with students taking the GCSE examination at the end of Year 11.
 There are two tiers of entry, Higher Tier, which covers grades 9 to 4, and Foundation Tier, which covers grades 5 to 1.
 Pupils are set into seven sets in the Years 10 to 11 and follow the Edexcel Linear scheme at either the Higher or Foundation tier.

 Work is assessed on a regular basis through mini tests and more detailed tests that cover more than one unit of work.
 Additionally, there are summary examinations at the end of each year and pupils will be monitored to ensure they are in the most appropriate set for their ability.

 Some students find Mathematics very challenging so we have Maths support as an option at KS4 .In this course pupils are prepared for the Foundation entry level award.
 The award covers the key skills required in the GCSE and has proved very successful in supporting these students on their pathway to the full GCSE qualification.

 If additional information about the content of the Key Stage 4 is required please feel free to contact Mrs Kochhar.

 Key Stage 5